smussenden/20_fall_data_journalism/instructor_notes/01_instructor_notes.md

 * Welcome everyone to Data Journalism.
 * I'm Sean Mussenden, data editor of the Howard Center for Investigative Journalism and a senior lecturer of computational journalism.
 * A few notes before we get started:
+  * Right now, please pull up the chat and just type, I'm here!
+  * I am recording video and audio of this session, and keeping a record of the chat transcript.
-  Please mute your microphone.
+  * Please mute your microphone, unless you're speaking.
-  I encourage you to ask questions as we go!
-If you have a question, please use the “hand raise” function or type it in the chat or just speak up.
+  * I encourage you to ask questions as we go!
+If you have a question you can do one of the following.
+Please use the type it in the chat or just speak up.
 I’ll be stopping at regular intervals to check for questions.
-  If you have something else you’re working on unrelated to this class, I’d ask you to put it away for now.
+  * If you have something else you’re working on unrelated to this class, I’d ask you to put it away for now.

 * We're going to go over the syllabus in a bit, and explain this course in detail, but first I want to show you all something that I think will give you a taste of what this course is all about and to show you some of the work you'll be able to do at the end of 14 weeks if you put in the effort in this class.